Now accepting applications for the Woman’s Herbal Immersion Program for 2020

 Plant Communication, Offerings, Plant Identification, Medicine Making (Tinctures, Botanical Oils, Flower Essences, Honeys, Vinegars, Teas, Salves, Percolations, Fluid Extracts, Blending, etc), Organ System Energetics/Elements, Foundations of Well Being, Emotional Balancing, Tooth Care, Ethical Harvesting, Drying/Storing Herbs, Clinical Herbalism, Herbal First Aid, Nervous System Restoration, Woman's Health

 Women's Herbal Immersion Program is a 6 month commitment.
 Mid April to Mid September.
 We meet one and a half days a month on private property with one overnight trip/2 day trip.
-We will meet either full day ~ Mondays or Fridays and half day ~ Tuesday evenings. (meeting dates are to be determined based on the group) This program is an in-depth commitment and averages about 80 hours including weekly growth work.
+We will meet one full day (9:00am-4:00pm) per month on Mondays or Fridays and one half day (4:00-8:00pm) on one evening per month.
+The meeting dates are to be determined based on the group and we will create a set schedule in the late winter/early spring to dedicate this time in our schedule to this program.
+This program is an in-depth commitment and averages about 80 hours+ including weekly growth work.
 There is space for 6 women.
 Serious inquiries only.

 Cost: Early early bird - $999 by January 1, 2020.